 The main assembly shall consist of spindle assembly mounted in a thermostatically controlled air bath and a special front-wheel hub.
 The assembly is arranged so that the hub will be rotated by an electric motor through a V-belt drive, as shown in Fig. 2B.
 One continuous and one intermittent heater shall be mounted on the base of the apparatus and shall be controlled thermostatically.

 4.5 Bearing Spindle

 The spindle shall be constructed as shown in Fig. 3.

-Fig. 3 Details Of Main Spindle
+Fig. 3 Details of Main Spindle

 4.6 Bearing Hub

 The bearing hub shall be constructed as shown in Fig. 4.